-We've all been there – helplessly searching for the best foundation out there that can cover our acne spotlessly, while at the same time subconsciously wondering whether that foundation contributes to the appearance of acne in the first place.
+We've all been there – helplessly searching for the ultimate foundation to cover up acne breakouts while subconsciously wondering whether wearing makeup contributes to the appearance of acne in the first place.

-Let's find out once and for all whether there’s something in makeup that worsens acne, and if there is, what we can do about it.
+Let's find out once and for all whether makeup worsens acne, and if it does, what we can do about it.

-The answer to this dilemma seems a lot more complex than what you might assume at first glance.
-The truth is – any product you put on your face, apart from water, might have the potential to clog your pores.
-Anything from cleansers and creams to sunscreen.
-Everybody's skin is different and all of us react to cosmetic products differently.
-What might work perfectly for you, might cause havoc in somebody else’s skin.
+The answer to this dilemma is much more complex than you might think.
+The truth is that any product you put on your face can potentially clog your pores - anything from cleansers and creams to sunscreen.
+Everybody's skin is different, and we all react to cosmetic products differently.
+What might work perfectly for your skin might cause havoc on somebody else.

-Unfortunately, makeup can both cause and worsen acne, especially on the T-zone area: the forehead, nose, and chin (areas prone to larger oil production).
-There's enough evidence to conclude that some makeup might be comedogenic, leading to the appearance of blackheads, pimples or whiteheads.
+Unfortunately, makeup can cause and worsen acne, especially on the T-zone area: the forehead, nose, and chin.
+These areas are prone to more oil production.
+There's enough evidence to conclude that some makeup might be comedogenic, leading to the appearance of blackheads, pimples, or whiteheads.

-Dermatologists have come up with the term acne cosmetica – referring to the form of acne that is caused by pore-clogging makeup products.
-If you notice that your acne gets worse or appears when you put on a certain makeup product, then you might suffer from acne cosmetica.
+Dermatologists have coined the term acne cosmetica – referring to makeup-related acne.
+If you notice that your acne worsens when you put on a certain makeup product, you might suffer from acne cosmetica.

-Alcohols: you might wonder why alcohol is on almost every ingredient list out there.
-It’s because it allows the makeup to be long-lasting and penetrate deeper in your pores.
+Alcohols: You might wonder why alcohol is on almost every ingredient list.
+It preserves the makeup and penetrates deeper into your pores.
 But that's just its upside.
-It can also cause dehydration because of its drying nature and lead to irritation for sensitive skin types.
+It can also cause dehydration because of its drying nature and lead to skin irritation.

-Silicones: these give your makeup a boost in smoothness and silkiness.
-However, silicones can also lead to dry, irritated skin and clogged pores, resulting in acne.
+Silicones: These give your makeup a boost in smoothness and silkiness.
+However, silicones can lead to dry, irritated skin and clog pores, resulting in acne breakouts.

-Fragrances and dyes: as the name suggests, these give your makeup a lovely and fresh smell.
-Unfortunately, they're made up of harsh chemicals that can irritate those with sensitive or acne-prone skin.
+Fragrances and Dyes: As the name suggests, these give your makeup a lovely and fresh smell.
+Unfortunately, they're made up of harsh chemicals that can irritate skin and make acne worse.

 Acrylics: these work as a glue for other ingredients, but, due to their formula, often lead to clogged pores.